The number is committed. What's underneath it is the question.

 The framework I built so this holds.

 I built this in the seat.
-Two decades running commercial and operating functions inside digital health companies — through three exits, scaled a P&L from $15M to over $1B at one of them, and held the seat in five other operating roles since.
-The framework was the architecture I built to make the work hold consistently across companies.
+Twenty-five-plus years of leadership spanning commercial and operating functions in digital health — three exits, a P&L scaled from $15M to over $1B at one of them, and five operating seats since.
+The framework is the architecture I kept rebuilding, company to company, until it held without me in every room.
 The advisory practice came after — productized from the operating seat, not the other way around.

 The Framework